Table of Contents

 2.2.
 Regional Gas Infrastructure And Market Development

-Through a Regional Gas Infrastructure and Market Development initiative, SADC is currently looking at programs and projects aimed to facilitate availability of sufficient, reliable, least cost energy services in support of its ambitions of its principal objectives.
+Through a Regional Gas Infrastructure and Market Development initiative, SADC is currently looking at programs and projects aimed to facilitate the availability of sufficient, reliable, least-cost energy services in support of the ambitions of its principal objectives.
 The objectives are concurrent with the SADC Protocol on Energy of 1996, which promotes harmonious development of national energy policies and matters of common interest for the balanced and equitable development of energy, throughout the Region.

-Does the region have sufficient demand to pay for the infrastructure development?
+- Does the region have sufficient demand to pay for infrastructure development?

-Will there be funding available for mega regional project?
+- Will there be funding available for the mega-regional project?

 3. A Brief Background of Natural Gas